-The Board of Management is responsible for establishing arrangements to ensure the proper conduct of their affairs including the legality of activities and transactions, and for monitoring the adequacy and effectiveness of these arrangements.
+The Regional Board is responsible for establishing arrangements to ensure the proper conduct of their affairs including the legality of activities and transactions, and for monitoring the adequacy and effectiveness of these arrangements.
 Those charged with governance should be involved in monitoring these arrangements.

-The Board of Management is also responsible for establishing effective and appropriate internal audit and risk management functions.
+The Regional Board is also responsible for establishing effective and appropriate internal audit and risk management functions.